Linus4/eldritchinstinct/main.typ

 == Stealth & Deception

-In Eldritch Instinct, players get ahead by using their environment, the fictional world or their gear to their advantage.
+In Eldritch Instinct, players get ahead by using their environment, the game world or their gear to their advantage.
 They find creative solutions to obstacles, using critical thinking and making difficult decisions.
 Furthermore, assume that investigators are fundamentally capable of disguising themselves and remaining hidden as long as they are acting _on their own_.
 Allow the players to _get in over their heads_, then put the screws on them.

 Stealth and deception is a complex area of play: what is the player trying to do?
 Does their character have occupational training that would help?
 How does the environment look like?
 Are the opponents on alert?

-Simple situations can usually be resolved with the Tension Pool, with a save or just within the fiction.
+Simple situations can usually be resolved with the Agenda Die, with a save or just within the fiction.
 In more complex situations, however, you should zoom in and draw out the decision whether a PC is detected or remains hidden.

 Two concepts you should always have in mind when adjudicating actions in hazardous situations are risk and effect.
 When the PC has everything under control and the stakes are low, they may be able to back out of their attempt on a fail or deal with a minor complication in order to remain undetected.